Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Discussion

 \section{Discussion}

 \textbf{Sim-to-Real Gap.} Addressing the sim-to-real gap in AV security literature is challenging due to the risks and costs of real-road tests.
 In this paper, we tried to narrow this gap by developing a realistic experimental platform that integrates production ADAS control software, a physical-world simulator, and well-designed safety interventions with high-risk driving scenarios designed based on the NHTSA report \cite{najm_pre-crash_2007}.
 Moreover, we evaluate the sim-to-real transfer possibility using an actual vehicle, a model lead car, and a publicly available dataset.
-However, limitations exist, such as the fixed model and thresholds used for the human driver simulator that may impact evaluation results.
+However, there are still some limitations, such as using fixed models and thresholds in the design of the driver reaction simulator, that may impact evaluation results.
 Also, additional firmware and safety checks might be deployed in real cars, which can further limit the effectiveness of the proposed attack.

 \textbf{Attack Method Generalization.} We demonstrate the generalization of our proposed attack on a production ACC system, OpenPilot, through closed-loop simulation, real-world AV dataset, and actual vehicle experiments.
 However, the vulnerability of other Level-2 production ACC systems, such as Tesla Autopilot or Cadillac Super Cruise, to our attacks remains uncertain due to their closed-source nature.
 While we cannot directly evaluate our attacks on these systems, it is reasonable to argue that our results hold generalization potential based on the representative nature of the OpenPilot ACC system.
-Specifically, our attack strategy, which leverages context awareness derived from high-level system hazard analysis, is not limited to specific systems and can be generalized to diverse ACC systems.
+Specifically, our attack strategy, which leverages context awareness derived from high-level system hazard analysis, can be generalized to diverse ACC systems.
 Furthermore, our optimization-based attack vector generation can be applied to other DNN-based ACC systems, given the inherent vulnerability of DNNs to adversarial input perturbations \cite{eykholt2018robust,sato2021dirty,jha2020ml,goodfellow2014explaining}.